Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/events-site.md

 **Complete the TODOs in `routes.py` as well as in the templates** to complete the app's functionality.

-## Stretch Challenges

-For more practice using SQLAlchemy, check out the [Flask-Django Independent Study Rookie Materials](https://github.com/flask-django-independent-study/rookie) put together by Sid & Starlight! :)

 ## Resources

 - [SQLAlchemy Relationship Patterns](https://docs.sqlalchemy.org/en/13/orm/basic_relationships.html) - A comprehensive guide on how to construct models with One-to-Many, One-to-One, and Many-to-Many relationships.